-In Section \ref{sec_perfomance} we explore and largely confirm the validity of the hypothesis about the chain of homoclinic bifurcations evoked by the increasing delay, which continues until all local attractors cease to exist.
-However, given a landscape with more than two wells, i.e. with more than one saddle fixed point, in addition to homoclinic bifurcations involving the same saddle point, it is also reasonable to expect heteroclinic bifurcations involving more than one saddle point.
+In Section \ref{sec_perfomance} we explore and largely confirm the validity of the hypothesis about the chain of global, homoclinic or similar, bifurcations evoked by the increasing delay, which continues until all local attractors cease to exist.
+Note, that for a landscape with more than two wells, i.e. with more than one saddle fixed point, in addition to homoclinic bifurcations involving the same saddle point, it becomes reasonable to expect heteroclinic bifurcations involving more than one saddle point.
 We discuss in what situations the newly proposed procedure can deliver the global minimum of a multi-well landscape.